changsooooooooooo/ATM-Controller/Readme.md

 - And you need to type username which was defined in `resources/application.yml`

 <H3>In Memory DB Data</H3>

 - If you want to know initialize data of H2 Database, then open `resources/import.sql`

 - But, you can't do insert or delete initialize data of H2 Database

 <H3>Careful Things</H3>

-- All addresses those prefixed `http://localhost` can be accessed after run `SpringBoot Application`
+- All addresses those prefixed as `http://localhost` can be accessed after run `SpringBoot Application`